MishraAnku/United-Stat-Airlines-Analysis-/README.md

+#  Project

-﻿Project Task: Week 1 // Applied data science with Python
+Task: Week 1 // Applied data science with Python

 1. Import and aggregate data:
 a.
 Collect information related to flights, airports (e.g., type of airport and elevation), and runways